sarath-marvin-7/sarath-marvin-7/README.md

 ## I'm a FrontEnd Webdeveloper from Tamilnadu, India
 - 🔭 I'm currently learning Angular
-- 🌱 2021 Goals: Learn Everything and Contribute to more open source projects
+- 🌱 2021 Goals: Learn everything and contribute to more open source projects

 ### Languages and Tools